nkoster/bulkmailer/README.md

 ### bulkmailer
 Send html email with embedded images.
 Based on [nodemailer](https://nodemailer.com/).

-An email message in html format lives like this:
+An email message in html format lives inside a directory structure like this:
 ```
 message/
 ├── images